ephread/Instructions/README.md

 }
 ```

+> **Warning**
-⚠️ Since the blurring overlay snapshots the view during coach mark appearance/disappearance,
-you should make sure that animations targeting your view don't occur while a coach mark
-appears or disappears.
+> Since the blurring overlay snapshots the view during coach mark appearance/disappearance, you should make sure that animations targeting your view don't occur while a coach mark appears or disappears.
 Otherwise, the animation won't be visible.

 You may also want to customise the classic transparency overlay, as Instructions will fall back to using the traditional type if `UIAccessibility.isReduceTransparencyEnabled` returns true.